ansible-collections/community.dns/docs/docsite/rst/filter_guide.rst

 The label directly before the public suffix together with the suffix is called the *registrable domain name* or *registered domain name*, since these are usually the names that people can register.
 Examples for registrable domain names are ``example.com`` and ``example.co.uk``, while ``www.example.com`` is not a registrable domain name.
 A public suffix itself is also not a registrable domain name, as for example ``github.io``.

+The collection also contains filters for working with TXT records:

+- :ansplugin:`community.dns.quote_txt#filter`: quote a string for use as a TXT record;
+- :ansplugin:`community.dns.unquote_txt#filter`: extract the value from a (quoted) TXT record.

 Working with public suffixes
 ----------------------------